When Is the Best Time

 In terms of weather March and April are often sunny while heavy rainfall starts in May.
 March has pleasant temps above 20°C but not too hot.
 Temps are Increasing in April and May, as it's already hot with high humidity.
 However, rain showers can always occur.
 March and April are perfect months if you'd like to see Taiwan in full bloom.
 In April and May, we highly recommend visiting Guanwu for the rhododendrons.

 Temps are above 30°C, and it's not a pleasant time.
-During the Computex in June, the biggest IT Show in Asia, it's heavily crowded in Taipei.
+During the Computex in June, the biggest IT show in Asia, it's heavily crowded in Taipei.
 July and August is the peak season because the residents go on vacation.
-Many Taiwanese travel either to the cooler mountains or to the sea.
+Much Taiwanese travel either to the cooler mountains or to the sea.
 Often to Kenting in the south to escape the heat.
 Expect high humidity and lots of precipitation.
 These are the wettest months on the entire island and typhoons can occur.

 There is still lots of rain until the end of October, and typhoons are likely to occur until the end of September.
 October gets drier but not on the east side.
 November is one of the driest months with pleasant temperatures above 20°C, but it's often cloudy in the north.
 We can't recommend travelling in September, due to the rainfall.
 October and November are much better and not very crowded except in Taipei.